anugrah0405/gemini_frontend_clone_assignment/README.md

 ## Notes

 This project is intentionally client-side and simulates backend actions (OTP, AI replies) for assignment/demo purposes.
 No real OTP or AI services are integrated.
+Enter `123456` as OTP.